wp-plugins/wp-audio-player/README.txt

 4. A screenshot of the updated dashboard for how you can retrieve MP3's from your media library.

 == Changelog ==

+= 1.5 =
+* Improving the way the plugin is started so that it can be programmatically unset
+* Fixing a problem with excerpts not properly being displayed in some plugins
+* Resolving an issue that didn't allow Firefox users to select an item from their list of MP3's
+* Including the development JavaScript and LESS files

 = 1.4 =
 * Adding a new look and feel compliments of the design by the Codrops theme